groundedai/openplayground/src/md/intro.md

 You can use the model itself to help you generate these examples.
 For example, if you want to summarise text, you can use the model to generate a summary and then edit it to make it better.

 In addition to finding the right prompt, you will also need to find the right model and settings.
 Different models and settings have different strengths and weaknesses.
-For example, some models are better at summarising text than others.
-Some models are better at generating creative text than others.
+For example, some models are better at summarising text, while others are better at generating creative text.
 You can use the playground to try out different models and settings and find what works best for you.

 ### Running a model on your data